Northside Shopping Centre: Opening

+Refurbishment and sale

 Renovations and extension in the 1980s and 2008 have covered most of Sam Stephenson's original open-space concept.

-In 2013 it was announced that a €5 million further refurbishment was about to commence in the centre.
+In 2013, it was announced that a €5 million further refurbishment was about to commence in the centre.
 This followed the loss of the anchor non-food store, a Dunnes Stores branch, and saw the arrival of new shops, including Heatons (with Sportsworld), new dining facilities, and a Well Woman Centre.

 The refurbishment was completed in late 2016 following a 2-phase modernisation of both interior and exterior.

-The centre was numbered among the property assets of NAMA, Ireland's post-recession National Asset Management Agency; it was subsequently sold to Patron Capital for €49m.
+The centre was numbered among the property assets of NAMA; it was subsequently sold to Patron Capital for €49 million in 2015.
+In 2019, German investor AM Alpha acquired the centre for €50 million.

 Popular media

 The branch of Paddy Power bookmakers in the car park was one of the venues visited in a Channel 4's Undercover Boss episode 3, season 4.

-Competition

-Three other centres, Omni Park Shopping Centre, Artaine Castle Shopping Centre and Clarehall Shopping Centre, compete for business in the area.